hjoaquim/psn-fs-js-hj/README.md

 ## Intro

 This repository have all the related work of the university's course "Perceptional Systems", wich deals with Data Science related topics.

-The subject was taught in 2021 in Nova School of Science by Prof. José Fonseca.
+The subject was taught in 2021 in Nova School of Science and Technology by Prof. José Fonseca.